Eleanor-Shellstrop/company_data/README.md

 ### Main Program

-The files to try the program are in the zip file `TRY_IT`.
+The files to try the program for yourself are in the zip file `TRY_IT`.

 1. Download the repo `company_data` or clone.
 2. Save to location of your choice on your machine.
-3. Extract all files from the zip folder `TRY_IT`.
+3. In your command line, navigate to the root folder `company_data`.
-4. In your command line, navigate to the root folder `company_data`.
+4. Extract all files from the zip folder `TRY_IT`.
 5. Recommended: Create a virtual environment to run the program.
 6. Run the requirements: